Thedonutz/Zero-Sum-Clojure/README.md

 ## Usage

-CS 441
-Final Project
 Functional Programming / Concurrency
-For your final project, you will carry out timing studies to demonstrate the effects of concurrent execution as a way of enhancing performance.

 THE PROBLEM:
 Consider a simple game consisting of a series of n coins (n is even) of various denominations laid in a row.
 (For our purposes, the denominations do not have to match any actual real-world coins, but all